Our approach to marketing your home.

 7. Marketing Review Conferences

 Every marketing plan, no matter with what care it was prepared, merits regular review.
 The market monitoring process described in the paragraph above frames the agenda for these meetings.
-Generally held at three-week intervals, we review progress toward the sales goal.
-We present current market data and an analysis of the results of marketing efforts to date.
+Generally held at three-week intervals, Bethany will review progress toward the sales goal.
+She presents current market data and an analysis of the results of marketing efforts to date.
 The agenda includes discussion of any necessary re-positioning of the property in the marketplace and adjustments to the marketing plan.

 Purchase and Sale Agreement Negotiation